 Consideration should be given to official guidance on the appropriate use of antibacterial agents.

-The safety and efficacy of Monuril 3 g in children below 12 years of age have not been established.
+The safety and efficacy of Monuril in children aged below 12 years of age have not been established.

 Method of administration

 For oral use.

 For the indication of acute, uncomplicated cystitis in women and female adolescents it should be taken on an empty stomach (about 2-3 hours before or 2-3 hours after a meal), preferably before bedtime and after emptying the bladder.

 The dose should be dissolved into a glass of water and taken immediately after its preparation.

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 Serious and occasionally fatal hypersensitivity reactions, including anaphylaxis and anaphylactic shock, may occur during fosfomycin treatment (see sections 4.3 and 4.8).
 If such reactions occur, treatment with fosfomycin must be discontinued immediately and adequate emergency measures must be initiated.